ProjectsRebository/library-management-system/library/README.md

  4- post man collection with sample data attached so that the tester can use it to test I also added pagination for get all books and get patrons to enhance performance

- 5- for authentication, I used basic auth because only I have limited time for this app (user nme : admin, password: password)
+ 5- for authentication, I used basic auth because only for simplicity (user nme : admin, password: password)

 ### to run application you can run local or if you dont want to run it then uncomment docker file maven plugin
 # then build the app it will create docker image for you then run this image using below command it will create docker image